 She studied singing with Valerie Guillorit and Sasja Hunnego at the Conservatory of Amsterdam.
-Her current teacher is Selma Harkink.
 Next to her studies, Eline took part in the International Lied Masterclass by Christianne Stotijn in Brussels.
-She has participated in masterclasses with Margreet Honing, Ira Siff, Emma Kirkby, Claron McFadden, Maarten Koningsberger, Udo Reinemann and Meinard Kraak, and has worked with such stage directors as Floris Visser and Marcin Lakomicki.
+She has participated in masterclasses with Margreet Honing, Ira Siff, Emma Kirkby, Claron McFadden, Maarten Koningsberger, Udo Reinemann and Meinard Kraak.

-Eline performs as a soloist both in the Netherlands and abroad.
-She is also passionate about chamber music, ensemble singing and teaching.
+Next to singing opera, Lied and oratoria, Welle is also passionate about chamber music, ensemble singing and teaching.

-She recently performed Conception (L’Heure Espagnole, Ravel) at the Grachtenfestival in Amsterdam and Hänsel (Hänsel und Gretel, Humperdinck) at the Berlin Opera Academy.
+She recently performed Elpina (La Fida Ninfa, Vivaldi) at the Innsbrucker Festwochen der Alten Musik, Cricket and Mouse (Een lied voor de maan, Wantenaar) at the Dutch National Opera, Vivian (#Uncut, Vrolijk) a modern opera in which the title role was written for her voice, Conception (L’Heure Espagnole, Ravel) at the Grachtenfestival in Amsterdam and Hänsel (Hänsel und Gretel, Humperdinck) at the Berlin Opera Academy.
 At the Grachtenfestival she also performed scènes of Cherubino (Le Nozze di Figaro, Mozart), La Grande Duchesse (La Grande Duchesse de Gerolstein, Offenbach), Carmen (Carmen, Bizet) and Octavian (Der Rosenkavalier, Strauss).
-Together with Eric Vaarzon Morel and Oene van Geel she performed parts form the Flamenco Opera El Greco.
+Together with the famous flamenco guitarist Eric Vaarzon Morel she performed parts of his Flamenco Opera El Greco.

 On various tours with the Dutch Symphonic Wind Orchestra she sung arias and songs by composers such as Rossini, Tchaikovsky, Mahler, Bizet, Bernstein and Offenbach.